hieuvp/learning-terraform/01-vpc-essentials/README.md

 </div>
 <br/>

-- Unlike an IGW, you can have multiple **`active`** RTs in a VPC.
+- Unlike an IGW, you can have multiple `active` RTs in a VPC.
-- We can associate multiple subnets with the same RT, but one subnet cannot be associated with multiple RTs.
+- You can associate multiple subnets with the same RT, but one subnet cannot be associated with multiple RTs.
 - Subnets that are not explicitly associated with any RTs will be implicitly associated with the **Main RT**.
 - You cannot delete a RT if it has dependencies (associated subnets).